MASQ-Project/Node/README.md

 We use `rustup` to install what we need (e.g. `rustc`, `cargo`, etc).
 If you don't already have it, you can get it from [the `rustup` installation page](https://www.rustup.rs/).

+To keep our source code consistently formatted, we use `rustfmt`, which is a plugin for `cargo`.
+If you want to use our build scripts to build the code, you'll need to [install this plugin in your Rust environment](https://github.com/rust-lang/rustfmt).
+(We use the stable version, not the nightly version.)

 Some Linux distributions (notably Ubuntu ≥16.04 Desktop) have an incompatibility with SubstratumNode.
 If you think you might be affected, see
 [The Port 53 Problem](https://github.com/SubstratumNetwork/SubstratumNode/tree/master/node/docs/PORT_53.md)